 Generators Power.A generator must have enough power, measured in watts, to run all your essential electricity-dependent gear at the same time.
 Otherwise, you'll be forced to choose which items to shut off so the generator can power the rest.
 Maybe you can get by without that 1,000-watt microwave for a day or two, but you don't want to have to decide between the refrigerator and the heater.
 That means you want a generator that provides at least 3,000 watts of running power.
 You can find cheaper generators with fewer watts, but they probably won't provide enough power for your needs.
 The amount of power that refrigerators, heating and cooling systems, house lights, radios, TVs, and laptops require adds up quickly.
 Factor in a microwave, a space heater, even a simple coffee maker or iron, and your total household watts usage will likely sail well past 3,000.

-According to the generator reviews we read, most users found that their electric backup unit was equal to the task.
+According to the reviews of portable generators we read, most users found that their electric backup unit was equal to the task.
 In fact, many reviewers crow about how much stuff they were able to run off their little portable generators.
-For example, in reviews posted at Amazon, users of the Champion Power Equipment 46539 (starting at $482, Amazon) recite long lists of the appliances and electronics their units ran simultaneously -- various combinations of fridges, freezers, PCs, TVs, lights, boilers, and the like.
-When describing the might of the Champion Power Equipment 46533 (starting at $358, Amazon) in reviews at Home Depot, users likewise reel off the electronics that keep on going -- radios, TVs, game consoles, computer equipment, appliances, and more.
-Numerous generator reviews clearly indicate that Champion Power Equipment generators impressed with their consistent and trouble-free performance during and after Hurricane Sandy.
+For example, in reviews posted at Amazon, users of the Champion Power Equipment 46539 (starting at $482) recite long lists of the appliances and electronics their units ran simultaneously -- various combinations of fridges, freezers, PCs, TVs, lights, boilers, and the like.
+When describing the might of the Champion Power Equipment 46533 (starting at $358) in reviews at Home Depot, users likewise reel off the electronics that keep on going -- radios, TVs, game consoles, computer equipment, appliances, and more.
+Numerous reviews of Champion Power Equipment portable generators clearly indicate that owners were impressed with their consistent and trouble-free performance during and after Hurricane Sandy.

 Other budget generators we researched also deliver.
-The Gentron GG3500 (starting at $415, Amazon) has enough muscle to run a 13,500 BTU air conditioner, a TV, and a couple of fans for up to 18 hours, according to a generators review at Sears.
-And one buyer of the Briggs & Stratton 30466 (starting at $400, Amazon) writes in a post at Home Depot that this generator has "serious guts," saying it powered a double-door fridge, TV, DVD player, iPhones, and lamp with no hiccups at all.
-The Sportsman GEN4000LP (starting at $404, Amazon) provides ample power for home electronics, and one generators review at Amazon asserts that it powered two apartments -- two refrigerators, three TVs, several lights, and a couple of laptops -- at the same time.
+The Gentron GG3500 (starting at $415) has enough muscle to run a 13,500 BTU air conditioner, a TV, and a couple of fans for up to 18 hours, according to a generators review at Sears.
+And one buyer of the Briggs & Stratton 30466 (starting at $400) writes in a post at Home Depot that this generator has "serious guts," saying it powered a double-door fridge, TV, DVD player, iPhones, and lamp with no hiccups at all.
+The Sportsman GEN4000LP (starting at $404) provides ample power for home electronics, and one generators review at Amazon asserts that it powered two apartments -- two refrigerators, three TVs, several lights, and a couple of laptops -- at the same time.